joejoe909/employee-CMS/README.md

 ## Description

 Node JS and MySQL system to track employees, departments, and occupational roles within an organization.
+Watch the video <a href = "https://youtu.be/yDvM_mrnRwI">here</a>

   - [Description](#description)